vakila/automerge.github.io/blog/2023-01-17-automerge-2/index.md

 ## Performance: Speed, Memory and Disk

-Using a CRDT inherently comes with additional overhead: we have to track additional information in order to be able to correctly merge work from different sources.
+Using a CRDT inherently comes with overhead: we have to track additional information in order to be able to correctly merge work from different sources.
 The goal of all CRDT authors is to find the right trade-offs between preserving useful history, reducing CPU overhead, and efficiently storing data in memory and on disk.

 With the Automerge project, our goal is to retain the full history of any document and allow an author to reconstruct any point in time on demand.
 As software developers we're accustomed to having this power: it's hard to imagine version control without history.